 The Remains of Major JOHN ANDRÉ Were, on the 10th of August 1821, removed from Tappan, By JAMES BUCHANAN ESQr His Majesty's Consul at New York, Under instructions from His Royal Highness The DUKE of YORK, And, with the permission of the Dean and Chapter, Finally deposited in a Grave Contiguous to this Monument, On the 28th of November 1821.

-John André was probably born in Paris on May 2nd 1751 the son of Anthony and Marie-Louise André (daughter of Paul Girardot of Paris).
+John André was probably born in Paris on 2nd May 1751 the son of Anthony and Marie-Louise André (daughter of Paul Girardot of Paris).
 His father was a merchant, residing in later life at Clapton, London; he died there on 14th April 1769 aged 52 and was buried in the family vault in St Augustine's churchyard, Hackney.
 His mother died in Bath on 22nd February 1813 aged 91.
 John had one brother, William Louis, and three sisters.
 William was baptised at St Martin Outwich in London on 25th November 1760 and was later made a baronet by George III in honour of the memory of his brother.
 He died unmarried in 1802 and the title became extinct.
+John's uncle was John Lewis Andre.

 Burial in the Abbey